yhbcode000/VibeVoice/FINETUNING.md

 ## Notes

 * Members of the community have observed that for fine-tuning VibeVoice on a SINGLE voice, it is often beneficial to set `voice_prompt_drop_rate` to `1.0` and avoid use of voice cloning/reference audio all together during inference.
-This can lead to more natural speech generation. **If you are training on a single speaker I highly recommend you try this.
-NOTE: This will REMOVE voice cloning capabilities.
-Your fine-tuned model will NOT support voice-cloning**
+This can lead to more natural speech generation. **If you are training on a single speaker I highly recommend you try this, just a note that if you do this voice cloning will not be supported on your finetuned model**

 ## Example Script